akshnataraj/Subcellular-location-prediction/README.md

 the overall performance in generalizing the sequences.

 ## Results and discussions
-To evaluate the performance of a classifier (Fig 8), “Accuracy” score was used as the metric.
+To evaluate the performance of a classifier, “Accuracy” score was used as the metric.
 All the different classification methods performed similar to each other in terms of the Accuracy metric.